- 3rd Party Biometric Integration

 Orriant provides all the traditional wellness services like competitions, challenges, newsletters, workshops, biometric screenings, HRA’s, apps, portals, points, incentives and health promotion campaigns.

-HOWEVER, Orriant is very much aware that those things DON’T CHANGE LONGE-TERM BEHAVIOR.
+HOWEVER, Orriant is very much aware that those things DON’T CREATE -COMPLEX BEHAVIOR CHANGES.
 They may create a culture of health, but do we “really” think we are going to accomplish the most difficult task in healthcare, engaging people in behavior change, through financial incentives and information?
+If then rewards are very effective at getting people to do simple tasks, but are not effective at engaging complex behavior changes.

 The U.S. healthcare system costs over Trillion a year and almost 90% of that goes to treating conditions that didn’t have to happen.
 Unhealthy behaviors are at the root of our nation’s largest industry.